venki276/AccountsAPI/README.md

 The ID and stacktrace are written to logs.
 Using this Id, the developer can visit logs to find the full stacktrace.

-If the provided input is not valid, then a custom exception is thrown and a similar error object is returned to client.
+If the provided input is not valid, then a custom exception of type **NoDataOrBadRequestException.java** is thrown and a similar error object is returned to client.

 ## End Points ##